lance28-beep/git-github_study/README.md

 - <em> push </em> - Upload Git commits to a remote repo, like Github
 - <em> pull </em> - Download changes from remote repo to your local machine, the opposite of push

+## other terms
+- <em>Unstaged changes</em> are changes that are not tracked by the Git.
+For example, if you copy a file or modify the file.
+Git maintains a staging area(also known as index) to track changes that go in your next commit. ...
+The next git commit will transfer all items from staging into your repository.

 # Create Account

 [github.com](https://github.com/)